Tebay Fell Race

 Cut-off at CP1 Rispa Pike: Return with CP marshalls to start/finish with marshals by foot.

-Cut-off at CP3 Linghaw: With marshals, drop from Linghaw down to Carlingill beck and road at SD624005, and get lift with marshalls.
+Cut-off at CP3 Linghaw: With marshals, drop from Linghaw down to Carlingill beck and road at SD624005, and get lift with marshals.

-Cut offs are set to ensure marshall/runner safety, based on getting everyone home by 21:45 (sunset) at the very latest.
-They are based roughly on a doubling of the RO’s time from 2017 (1:21).
+Cut offs are set to ensure marshal/runner safety, based on getting everyone home by ~17:30 at the very latest.
+They are based roughly on a doubling of the RO’s race time from 2017 (1:21), plus a bit extra.
+WOmen will be allowed a bit more time due to their earlier start.
 If weather is good cut offs may extend slightly.
-In case of poor weather the RO reservesthe right to tighten cut-offs.
+In case of poor weather the RO reserves the right to tighten cut-offs.
 This will be communicated at registration and the start.
+In really severe conditions the race may be called off.
+This is the RO's decision and there is a robust risk assessment and safety plan underpinning this requirement.

 Race Records